jacobbli/bitcoin-price-predictor/README.md

 ## Description

-This is part of our group project for our business analytics course (BUS 462) at Simon Fraser University.
+This is our final project for our business analytics course (BUS 462) at Simon Fraser University.
+Our goal is to predict whether the price of Bitcoin will increase the next day.
+To achieve this, we train multiple SVM and decision tree classifiers using different subsets of attributes.
+The model with the highest precision score will be used in our web application to make daily predictions for our "clients".

 Group members:
 - Ajay Kaila